Crohn’s Disease Treatment in Rochester, NY

 - Rectal bleeding

-Surgery – Surgery is only necessary if medicine and diet changed can’t control flare-ups.
-However, nearly 70% of people with Crohn’s Disease end up needing surgery some point in their life.
-This is because Crohn’s Disease can lead to the creation of a fissure, fistula, or some intestinal obstruction.
-A portion of the affected area may also need to be removed (called a resection)
+Surgery: Surgery may be necessary if medication and dietary changes cannot control flare-ups.
+Almost 70% of individuals with Crohn’s Disease require surgery at some point in their lives.
+This is often because Crohn’s Disease can lead to complications such as fissures, fistulas, or intestinal obstructions.
+In some cases, a portion of the affected area may need to be removed (resection).